fortanix/rust-mbedtls/README.md

           and `strstr()`/`strlen()`/`strncpy()`/`strncmp()`/`strcmp()`/
           `snprintf()`, and `memmove()`/`memcpy()`/`memcmp()`/`memset()`, and
           `rand()`/`printf()`.
-For `printf()`, you can optionally use the `custom_printf` feature. `rand()` is only needed for the selftests.
+For `printf()`, you can optionally use the `custom_printf` feature. `rand()` is only needed for the self tests.
-          On UNIX platforms, this also enables networking, filesystems and OS entropy.
+          On UNIX platforms, this also enables networking, file systems and OS entropy.
 * **threading** Enable threading support.
 On `cfg(unix)` platforms, this uses pthreads.
 On other platforms, you need to provide a custom